-It uses and is compatible with the standard Flask blueprint system, is modular and doesn’t depend on anything special.
+It uses the standard Flask blueprint system, is modular and doesn’t depend on anything special.

 - Dead simple blueprint and route management that works with vanilla blueprints in Flask

-This shows some basic usage to give you an idea of how the extension works.
+This shows some super basic usage to give you an idea of how the extension works.

-Check out the examples directory for usable examples.
+Check out the examples directory for actually usable examples.

 The route decorator